SPGryphons/YCEP-Challenges-2023/challenges/crypto/YCEP - KM Rowhith/README.md

 * **Difficulty:** Easy

 ## Solution
-Look at source code.Open css file.Convert binary to text.
+Look at source code.Open css file.
+Convert binary to text.
-The binary in the webpage is a trick.The actual flag is in the css source file :)
+The binary in the webpage is a trick.
+The actual flag is in the css source file :)

 ## Flag
 ```